ministryofjustice/moj-frontend/docs/accessibility.md

 ## Compliance status

+The website has been tested against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.

-This website is partially compliant with the [Web Content Accessibility Guidelines version 2.1 AA standard](https://www.w3.org/TR/WCAG21/) due to the non-compliances listed below.
+This website is partially compliant with the [Web Content Accessibility Guidelines version 2.2](https://www.w3.org/TR/WCAG22/) AA standard, due to the non-compliance listed below.

 ## Non-accessible content